mysql/mysql-connector-nodejs/docs/tutorial/Working_with_Tables.md

     });
 ```

-## Column Types
+### Column Types

-It's important to understand how MySQL column types are translated to JavaScript/Node.js native types.
+It is important to understand how MySQL column types are translated to JavaScript/Node.js native types.
 One case worth a special mention is the fact every possible `number` higher than 2^53 - 1 (the maximum safest integer in JavaScript) or lower than -2^53 + 1 (the minimum safest integer in JavaScript) will be preserved as a `string` in order to avoid loosing precision.
 The following table depicts a non-comprehensive and possible mapping between data types.

 | MySQL             | JavaScript/Node.js    |
 |-------------------|-----------------------|